Explore the Data

 Children in Poverty

 Children who live in poverty face tougher odds for achievement than do other children.
-Children who live in poverty for at least half of their childhoods are more likely to leave high school without a diploma and more likely to be an unwed teen parent when compared with people who were never poor as children.2
+People who live in poverty for at least half of their childhoods are more likely to leave high school without a diploma and to be an unwed teen parent when compared with people who were never poor as children.3

 Footnotes